-Best of June: Deadlines for Competitions, Workshops, Grants and More
+Best of January: Deadlines for Competitions, Workshops, Residencies and More

-Our editors have put together a curated list of worthwhile (and imminent) opportunities for photographers—have a look and best of luck!
+Just in time for the new year—our editors have put together a curated list of worthwhile (and imminent) opportunities for photographers.
+Have a look and best of luck!

 Trending this Week

 An interview with the creator of this wide-ranging series of portraits that shows Iranian fathers & daughters in different social classes in Tehran and other cities.

 Announcing the Winners & Finalists—LensCulture Street Photography Awards 2017!

 Discover the unique perspectives of these 37 award-winning street photographers—urban poetry, silent cityscapes and beauty in the everyday from all over the world.

 While so much media today concentrates on the beauty and sexuality of youth, this series reveals moments from the still intimate lives of older individuals.

 In the depths of winter, Norway experiences only a few hours of daylight.
 These dark days were once celebrated—but now they are grim reminders of the world’s ceaseless addiction to fossil fuels.